yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 2: Perform assessment for migration to Azure SQL Database

-In this task, you use the Microsoft Data Migration Assistant (DMA) to assess the `TailspinToys` database against Azure SQL Database (Azure SQL DB).
+In this task, you use the Microsoft Data Migration Assistant (DMA) to assess WWI's `TailspinToys` database against Azure SQL Database (Azure SQL DB).
 The assessment provides a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

 1. On the SqlSever2008 VM, launch DMA from the Windows Start menu by typing "data migration" into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.